Seth Grove

-Seth Grove (born September 14, 1979) was first elected to the Pennsylvania House of Representatives in November 2008.
-Grove is a member of the Republican Party.
+Seth Grove (born September 14, 1979) is a former Republican member of the Pennsylvania House of Representatives, representing district 196 from 2009 to 2026.

 Politics

 Prior to his election, Grove served as a legislative assistant for Congressman Todd Platts and Representative Stan Saylor, and as a chief of staff for Representative Keith J. Gillespie.
 He has been a representative in the Pennsylvania House of Representatives since 2009.

 In 2021, Grove authored a bill to overhaul Pennsylvania's elections.

+Grove resigned from the Pennsylvania House in January 2026.

 Personal

 Grove attended York College and graduated with a degree in public administration.
 He and his wife live in Dover.